 The chevrons will be of two colours, red and blue.
 The first chevron, if earned on or before December 31 1914, will be red: if earned on or after January 1 1915 it will be blue…

-The entire transcription can be found at the bottom of this page.
+The entire transcription can be found at the bottom of this page which sets out who was eligible and how they qualified.
 In photographs, overseas service chevrons will appear on a soldier’s lower right sleeve, with each chevron indicating one years service overseas.
 By counting the number of overseas service chevrons (you may need that magnifying glass!) you will be able to estimate how long a soldier served overseas.
 They are also useful for dating photographs as the chevrons weren’t authorised until December 1917 and were discontinued in 1922.
+If a soldier was wearing an overseas service chevron, then at least a medal index card and corresponding medal roll will be available for them.
+This was due to the fact that to qualify for at least one medal during the war, a British soldier had to serve outside of Britain and Ireland.
+There won’t always be a service record available as many were destroyed but there will be at least two medal records, or three depending on which medals they qualified for.

 A photograph of Frank Pearce, my uncle’s great uncle who died of disease on 2 February 1919.
-Two of his brothers also died, both from disease.
+Two of his brothers also died of disease, also after the war.
 On his right arm are four overseas service chevrons.

 Army Orders – January, 1918.
 Published on the 20th December, 1917.

 IV- Chevrons for Service Overseas.
-1. His Majesty the King has been graciously pleased to approves of the award of chevrons to denote service overseas undertaken since 4th August, 1914.
+1. His Majesty the King has been graciously pleased to approve of the award of chevrons to denote service overseas undertaken since 4th August, 1914.

 2. The following will be eligible to participate in the award under the conditions hereinafter laid down:-